 One of the important steps in receiving accommodations at Brandeis is to submit documentation of your condition.
-For more information on what kind of documentation we are looking for and how to submit documentation, please check out the Providing Documentation webpage on Student Accessibility Support’s website.
-Of course, we are also happy to talk with you about documentation, so please don't hesitate to reach out to us if you have any questions at email@example.com.
+For more information on what kind of documentation we are looking for and how to submit documentation, please check out our Providing Documentation webpage.
+When you are ready to submit, email email@example.com and ask for the secure documentation link to upload your information.
+Please do not submit medical documentation via email.

-After the meeting with an accessibility specialist, SAS will prepare an accommodation letter for you to take to each instructor, and will help coordinate other supports as necessary.
-Taking these letters to instructors serves as the official notification to faculty of their need to provide accommodations.
-More importantly, though, students are best served when they use the letters to facilitate communication and self-advocacy, and as a starting point for an ongoing conversation with their faculty members.
+After the meeting with an Accessibility Specialist, SAS will prepare a digital accommodation letter for you to send each instructor, and will help coordinate other supports as necessary.
+Sending these letters to instructors serves as the official notification to faculty of their need to provide accommodations.
+Letters also help facilitate communication and serve as a starting point for an ongoing conversation between students and faculty members.

 Other Pertinent Information for Graduate Students

 If a student has a concern about a disability accommodation that was denied or only partially granted by Student Accessibility Support (SAS) or a concern about how a disability accommodation (approved by SAS) is being implemented in the classroom, that student may be able to file a grievance.

 For more information, see the ADA/Section 504 Student Grievance Process on the Office of Equal Opportunity website.